kamclar/GuaB2/README.md

 *Figure 3 Pruned phylogenetic tree constructed from multiple alignments of GuaB2 sequences.
 Colors in the circle belong to individual orders.*

 The phylogenetic tree was constructed using the following steps.
 GuaB2 sequences were aligned using the MAFFT algorithm, the resulting alignment was cleaned of regions with high variability using the BMGE algorithm [9].
 The tree was constructed using the FastME algorithm [10] with 100-fold bootstrapping to statistically verify the resulting tree construction.
 Because the original tree contains a comparison of 2846 GuaB2 sequences, the tree was pruned using Treemmer[11], to remove branches contributing the least to the description of diversity between sequences.
+Final rendering of a phylogenetic tree was performed by online tool iTol [12].

+## Bibliography

+[1]	“Entrez Programming Utilities (E-Utilities),” in Encyclopedia of Genetics, Genomics, Proteomics and Informatics, Dordrecht: Springer Netherlands, 2008, pp. 612–612. doi: 10.1007/978-1-4020-6754-9_5383.
+[2]	S. F. Altschul, W. Gish, W. Miller, E. W. Myers, and D. J. Lipman, “Basic local alignment search tool,” J Mol Biol, vol. 215, no. 3, pp. 403–410, Oct.
+1990, doi: 10.1016/S0022-2836(05)80360-2.
+[3]	B. Chapman and J. Chang, “Biopython,” ACM SIGBIO Newsletter, vol. 20, no. 2, pp. 15–19, Aug.
+2000, doi: 10.1145/360262.360268.
+[4]	A. F. Neuwald, “PSI-BLAST searches using hidden Markov models of structural repeats: prediction of an unusual sliding DNA clamp and of beta-propellers in UV-damaged DNA-binding protein,” Nucleic Acids Res, vol. 28, no. 18, pp. 3570–3580, Sep.
+2000, doi: 10.1093/nar/28.18.3570.
+[5]	C. Camacho et al., “BLAST+: architecture and applications,” BMC Bioinformatics, vol. 10, no. 1, p.
+421, Dec.
+2009, doi: 10.1186/1471-2105-10-421.
+[6]	K. Katoh and D. M. Standley, “MAFFT Multiple Sequence Alignment Software Version 7: Improvements in Performance and Usability,” Mol Biol Evol, vol. 30, no. 4, pp. 772–780, Apr.
+2013, doi: 10.1093/molbev/mst010.
+[7]	T. D. Schneider and R. M. Stephens, “Sequence logos: a new way to display consensus sequences,” Nucleic Acids Res, vol. 18, no. 20, pp. 6097–6100, 1990, doi: 10.1093/nar/18.20.6097.
+[8]	Bembom O, “seqlogo: Sequence logos for DNA sequence alignments.”
+2018.
+[9]	A. Criscuolo and S. Gribaldo, “BMGE (Block Mapping and Gathering with Entropy): a new software for selection of phylogenetic informative regions from multiple sequence alignments,” BMC Evol Biol, vol. 10, no. 1, p.
+210, 2010, doi: 10.1186/1471-2148-10-210.
+[10]	R. Desper and O. Gascuel, “Fast and Accurate Phylogeny Reconstruction Algorithms Based on the Minimum-Evolution Principle,” Journal of Computational Biology, vol. 9, no. 5, pp. 687–705, Oct.
+2002, doi: 10.1089/106652702761034136.
+[11]	F. Menardo et al., “Treemmer: a tool to reduce large phylogenetic datasets with minimal loss of diversity,” BMC Bioinformatics, vol. 19, no. 1, p.
+164, Dec.
+2018, doi: 10.1186/s12859-018-2164-8.
+[12]	I. Letunic and P. Bork, “Interactive Tree Of Life (iTOL) v5: an online tool for phylogenetic tree display and annotation,” Nucleic Acids Res, vol. 49, no. W1, pp. W293–W296, Jul.
+2021, doi: 10.1093/nar/gkab301.